-Once you've integrated Taplytics Push Notifications code by following the below instructions for the relevant platform(s), you will need to upload your Apple and/or Google Push Certificates before you can use Taplytics Push Notifications.
+Once you've integrated Taplytics Push Notifications code by following the instructions laid out in our Mobile SDK Docs for the relevant platform(s), you will need to upload your Apple and/or Google Push Certificates before you can use Taplytics Push Notifications.

 Upload your Apple Push certificates so you can send push notifications to iOS devices using Taplytics.
-If you don’t already have your certificates created, don't worry.
-We will help you through this 3-step process.
+If you don’t already have your certificates created, follow our steps below to generate a P8 Key or P12 Push Certificate.
+Note that you are able to upload and use P8 or P12 certificates interchangeably but P12 certificates come with an expiry date.

 To begin, create a certificate signing request file.
 This is used to authenticate the creation of the certificate.
 On your Mac, launch the Keychain Access application.
 In Keychain Access, click the "Certificate Assistant", and select "Request a Certificate From a Certificate Authority".